M4C Logo AHRC Logo

 Latin law and the pre-existing populations of the Latin East, 1099-1291

-This interdisciplinary project combines History and Legal Studies in order to re-analyse the complexities of cross-cultural relationships between Latin Christians and the heterogeneous pre-existing populations of the Latin East.
-Specifically, it does so by exploring the treatment and representation of different Eastern Mediterranean populations in the extensive surviving body of Latin laws and legal texts.
-In doing so, this project seeks to contextualise and contrast mediaeval European and Mediterranean legislative and judicial developments.
-It furthermore seeks to challenge powerfully simplistic misconceptions of cross-cultural relationships during the crusades, and their modern weaponization by extremist groups against refugees, members of different faiths, and historically disenfranchised groups.
+This interdisciplinary project combines History and Legal Studies in order to analyse the complexities of interfaith social relationships in the religiously diverse Latin East.
+It does so by exploring how members of different Eastern Mediterranean populations were treated and represented in the extensive surviving body of Latin laws and legal texts.
+In doing so, this project seeks to shed light on nuances of interfaith social hierarchies, integration/segregation and cooperation/conflict in the Latin East, in order to challenge powerfully simplistic misconceptions of interfaith relationships during the crusades, and their modern weaponization by extremist groups against refugees, members of different faiths, and historically disenfranchised groups.
+Furthermore, it seeks to contextualise and contrast mediaeval European and Mediterranean legislative and judicial developments.

 Research Area